 On the contrary, it only got worse and worse until he was burning up with fever.
 He kept waking up in the middle of the night crying from a soar throat.

 Not wanting to wait until we got back, I decided to find a private clinic.

 I’ve lived in Costa Rica for almost six years.
 And have been told on numerous occasions about the horrors that go on in public city hospitals.
 So, I have never gone that route before and have only been to private doctors.
 Which, by the way, are fantastic.

-So, after running around looking for a private solution, I had to accept the fact that they were all closed and resigned to take my son to the public clinic.
+So, after running around looking for a private solution, I had to accept the fact that they were all closed.
+My husband and I resigned to take my son to the public clinic.

-Bottom line, if you do get sick know that you are in good hands!
+Bottom line, if you do get sick in Costa Rica know that you are in good hands!